mirobergam/Election-Analytics/posts/blog3.md

 ![](../figures/updated_poll_ratings.jpg)

 By coloring the distribution of 2016 grades by the 2020 grades, we can more precisely see how 538 has updated their grades since the last election cycle.
 As you can see, very few of the As in 2016 retained their grade.
 The same is true of the Ds, most of which experienced a boost.
-These changes are likely a combination of two reasons: 538 became skeptical of several highly rated pollsters following 2016 as many failed to predict Trump's win, and that these pollsters updated their methodologies in the last four years by correcting for their mistakes in 2016.
+These changes are likely due to a combination of two reasons: 538 became skeptical of several highly rated pollsters following 2016 as many failed to predict Trump's win, and that these pollsters updated their methodologies in the last four years by correcting for their mistakes in 2016.

 ### Predicting 2020 Using Pollster Ratings